Up until now, each row is an article with keywords stored

 lookup table shiny app and creates a folder for replacements.

-After running this function, run nyt_run_example("lookup_table_app")
+After running this function, run nyt_run_example("lookup_table_app").

 Upload the file in the "values_input_folder".
 Place the